-The residency advisory committee (RAC) meets monthly to discuss recruitment and selection of residents, program requirements and policies, structure, design and conduct of the residency program, and the annual program assessments.
+RAC meets bimonthly (6 times per year) to discuss recruitment and selection of residents, program requirements and policies, structure, design and conduct of the residency program, and the annual program assessments.
 Other topics for discussion at RAC include the progress of the residents, any problems with the residents' schedule, ability to achieve goals/objectives, and progress on their project(s).
-Committee membership includes RPD(s), preceptors, and pharmacy leaders.
+Committee membership includes RPD(s), preceptors, and pharmacy leadership.

-Preceptor development topics are presented at RAC meetings and continuous quality improvement measures are discussed.
-The RAC in its ongoing process of assessment of the residency program will conduct formal annual program evaluations, including assessment of methods for recruitment that promote diversity and inclusion, end-of-the year input from residents who complete the program, input from resident evaluations of preceptors and learning experiences, input from preceptors related to continuous improvement, and documentation of program improvement opportunities and plans for changes to the program.
+The RAC in its ongoing process of assessment of the residency program will conduct formal annual program evaluations, including assessment of methods for recruitment that promote diversity and inclusion, endof-the year input from residents who complete the program, input from resident evaluations of preceptors and learning experiences, input from preceptors related to continuous improvement, and documentation of program improvement opportunities and plans for changes to the program.
 In addition to the annual program evaluation, RAC will discuss program improvement opportunities, the applicant selection process outcomes, learning experiences, and residents' evaluations of preceptors and learning experiences on an ongoing basis.
 The committee will be responsible for implementing improvements identified through the assessment process.